Follow TV Tropes

 • After Gaspard is defeated in Dark Chronicle, you then see him as a child again, returning home to his mother in the cabin they once lived happily in.

-• Kingdom Hearts II Final Mix has Axel and Roxas meeting up one last time at the clock tower in Twilight Town before Axel fades away from existence or so it seems and before Roxas becomes consumed by Sora.
+• Kingdom Hearts II Final Mix has Axel and Roxas meeting up one last time at the clock tower in Twilight Town before Axel fades away from existence (or so it seems) and before Roxas becomes consumed by Sora.

-• To the Moon ends with child!Johnny and child!River meeting one another in what's implied to be their first meeting place.
+• To the Moon ends with Johnny and River as children meeting one another in what's implied to be their first meeting place.
+Furthermore, the totally white ground also implies that Johnny and River fulfilled their promise to reunite on the Moon if they were ever separated.

 • In The Order of the Stick, Roy finds his mother and baby brother living together in the Lawful Good afterlife.
-Both are stuck as nostalgic versions of themselves- his mother as her 19-year-old self, his brother as the toddler he died as.
+Both are stuck as nostalgic versions of themselves — his mother as her 19-year-old self, his brother as the toddler he died as.
 Roy spends a lot of time engaged in nostalgic activities like eating his mom's cooking and playing with his brother.
 Roy also meets his dead grandfather, who's living in a different part of the afterlife.

 Western Animation

-• The American Dad! episode "Rapture's Delight" (which may or may not be canon) starts off with Stan complaining about church service being crowded by "fake" Christans who only show up during the holidays.
-To take his mind off it, Francine convinces Stan to have sex in a nearby janitors closet.
+• The American Dad! episode "Rapture's Delight" (which may or may not be canon) starts off with Stan complaining about church service being crowded by "fake" Christians who only show up during the holidays.
+To take his mind off it, Francine convinces Stan to have sex in a nearby janitor's closet.
 However, while they're gone, many characters, including Steve and Haley, are ascended into heaven during the Rapture, where it's revealed that everyone gets a personalized Heaven.
 Stan blames Francine for being left behind and shows willingness to abandon her on Earth to get into Heaven.
 Furious, she runs off with Jesus whom she meets in a diner.
 Years later, the Earth is a hellhole filled with demons, and Stan is alone and misses Francine.
 Jesus returns to Stan, seeking his help as Francine had been kidnapped by the anti-Christ.
 He helps rescue her, so she and Jesus get out alive, but Stan dies.
 He is then escorted into his personal heaven, and in a surprisingly heartwarming moment, it's back with his family on Earth (with the notable exception of a dead Klaus).

 Feedback